SUNY Poly is engaged in leading-edge research in fields including energy and power electronics, social sciences and

 When it comes to research and development, world-class metrology or energy labs, and business incubator services, SUNY Poly has the know-how to support high-tech industrial partnerships.

 SUNY Poly’s unmatched wafer fabrication capabilities include state-of-the-art 300mm wafer processing and analytical technologies in 80,000 square feet of cleanroom space.

-SUNY Poly’s unparalleled research centers and programs include The Center of Excellence in Nanoelectronics and Nanotechnology, E2TAC, and many more.
+SUNY Poly’s unparalleled research centers and programs include The Center of Excellence in Nanoelectronics, Nanotechnology, and many more.

 The goal of SUNY Poly Technology Transfer is to further the funding, development, protection, commercial application, deployment and licensing of discoveries, inventions and technologies developed at SUNY Poly.

 Student to Faculty Ratio